 Kevin is a trusted advisor to business and public sector clients.
 His practice focuses on civil litigation, employment & labour, municipal law, land development and regulatory matters.
-Kevin is Managing Partner of Cox & Palmer’s Halifax office, ensuring the provision of top quality client service, and also serves on the firm’s regional leadership team.
+Kevin served as Managing Partner of the Halifax office from 2012-2018.

 Kevin was appointed Queen’s Counsel in 2004.
 He is recognized by Best Lawyers in Canada 2015 for his practice in Labour & Employment Law, Administrative and Public Law, and Corporate and Commercial Litigation.
 He is a member of the Board of Directors of the National Youth Orchestra Canada (NYOC).

 Kevin has a diverse civil litigation practise including commercial disputes, insurance coverage, tort and contract claims.
 Recent retainers include representing a regional municipality in an arbitration to enforce a settlement agreement with a major service provider; representing a national restaurateur in a franchise dispute; and advising a Nova Scotia steel manufacturer on a claim for business losses resulting from a foundry fire.

 Kevin’s labour and employment experience includes representation in grievance and disciplinary proceedings before administrative tribunals and the courts.
 He has a particular interest in wrongful dismissal and the enforcement of non-solicitation, non-competition and confidentiality clauses.
 He lectured in Employment Law at the Schulich School of Law (formerly Dalhousie Law School).